MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 Using the [Office Customization Tool](https://config.office.com/), create the configuration file for the broad group.

-1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Office 365 installation.
+1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend matching the same options as the pilot group in Step 2, except for the following change:
  - **Update channel:** Choose **Semi-Annual Channel** for the installation package for the broad group
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-pilot-SAC.xml** in the **\\\Server\Share\O365** folder.